 Bring your notebook, yes, but also bring your curiosity, your child spirit, your willingness to enjoy and relax, to share, to drop your mask and relate soul to soul in a loving and supportive plant centered community setting.

-Come play...we'll be celebrating our beauty, deepening our understanding of the medicinal as well as magical properties of plants and trees.
-We're going to create amulets, poppet dolls, flower mandalas and herb bundles, and practice plant identification skills...we're also going to journey within, tend to our inner selves as well as dance with plant spirits and learn to sing a sacred water song.
-During the course of the weekend, we will rock ceremony, prayer, dream, storytelling, singing, drumming, art making, and of course, our morning yoga...while enhancing our sense of mutual support as we build confidence and skills necessary to move forward as community herbalists.
+Come play...we'll be celebrating our beauty, deepening our understanding of the medicinal as well as magical properties of plants, learning about medicinal mushrooms and tree medicines and exploring the ins and outs of medicinal Cannabis.
+We're going to create a few Cannabis medicines and edibles, make amulets, poppet dolls and herb bundles, and practice plant identification skills...we're also going to journey within, tend to our inner selves as well as dance with plant spirits and learn to sing a sacred water song.
+During the course of the weekend, we will rock ceremony, prayer, dream, storytelling, singing and of course, our morning yoga...while enhancing our sense of mutual support as we build confidence and skills necessary to move forward as community herbalists.
 Seven fabulous meals, camping and all materials are included in the fee.

 Our weekend begins on Friday morning (arrival/ set-up between 10AM-11:30) and continues to mid-afternoon on Sunday.